-As well as the work we already do, the councils will be implementing requirements arising from the new Social Housing (Regulation) Act and the new regulatory consumer standards that came into force in April 2024.
+As well as the work we already do, the councils will work to implement requirements arising from the new Social Housing (Regulation) Act and proposed new regulatory consumer standards.

 The views of tenants and leaseholder themselves is essential in understanding and addressing housing management and maintenance issues, and in planning for and providing services.
 The councils will continue to seek ways to improve resident engagement at all levels.
-See our resident engagement web pages: Resident involvement - Cambridge City Council and South Cambridgeshire Tenant News and Involvement.
+See our resident engagement web pages.
+Resident involvement - Cambridge City Council and Tenant News and Involvement